 Here are some of the architectural wonders of Toronto:

-Royal Ontario Museum is an art and natural history museum on Bloor Street West in Toronto and designed by Daniel Libeskind.
+The Royal Ontario Museum is an art and natural history museum on Bloor Street West in Toronto and designed by Daniel Libeskind.
 It is the largest museum in Canada and was first established in 1912.
 Modern massive volumes of aluminium and glass arise from the historical structure.
-Museum has 40 galleries and a huge collection of around 6 million artefacts and items such as dinosaurs, minerals, meteorites and others.